 The City received a total of \$6,061,828, in two separate allocations, of CDBG-CV funding under the CARES Act.
-Funding was committed to emergency rental assistance navigators, mortgage foreclosure assistance, expanded legal services, emergency meal support and access to meals, enhancements to Saint Paul Public Library career labs, the addition of lockers for library materials pickup, family distance learning programs, and improvements to public facilities.
-As the activities funded with CDBG-CV closed out, any unused funds were reallocated to additional activities to prevent, prepare for, or respond to coronavirus.
+As the activities funded with CDBG-CV closed out and continue to phase out, any unused funds were reallocated to additional activities to prevent, prepare for, or respond to coronavirus.
 All reallocations complied with our Citizen Participation process.